mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 >
 > (From *Mūlamadhyamakakārikā* (“Root Verses on the Middle Way”) by Nāgārjuna.
 The translation may be from *Emptiness: A Study in Religious Meaning* by Frederick J. Streng.)

-So without understanding these two kinds...
+So without understanding these two kinds [there is no chance to know what the truth is].
 [The first is] the highest sense of the truth, that is the truth completely independent from the words.
 That is the highest sense of the truth.
 And the other truth is the truth manifested in the human world.
 That is, what would you say, the *secular* aspect of the truth.
 The other one is the *ultimate* aspect of the truth.
 Without understanding these two kinds of the truth, it is impossible to approach, to reach the nirvana, which means to have perfect freedom.

 #### 15:30